Stan Newens: Other work

 Newens was an active trade unionist, and wrote numerous pamphlets and books, including The Case Against Nato (1972), Third World: Change or Chaos (1977), A History of Struggle: 50th Anniversary of Liberation, formerly the Movement for Colonial Freedom (2004) and Nicolae Ceausescu: The Man, His Ideas and His Socialist Achievements (1972).
 He was also a local historian of Essex and East London; his book "A History of North Weald Bassett and Its People" was published in 1985, and his study of writer Arthur Morrison was published in Loughton in 2008.

 His autobiography, In Quest of a Fairer Society: My Life and Politics, was published in November 2013 by The Memoir Club.

-Personal life and death
+Personal life

 In 1954, Newens married Ann Sherratt; they had two children before her death in 1962, after suffering a miscarriage.
-He re-married in 1966, to Sandra Firth, with whom he had three children.
+He remarried in 1966, to Sandra Firth, with whom he had three children.

 Newens died from heart disease at his home in Harlow on 2 March 2021, at the age of 91.